 19. SMF to UE: In the case of PDU Session Type IPv6 or IPv4v6, the SMF generates an IPv6 Router Advertisement and sends it to the UE.
 If Control Plane CIoT 5GS Optimisation is enabled for this PDU Session the SMF sends the IPv6 Router Advertisement via the AMF for transmission to the UE using the Mobile Terminated Data Transport in Control Plane CIoT 5GS Optimisation procedures (see clause 4.24.2), otherwise the SMF sends the IPv6 Router Advertisement via N4 and the UPF.

-20. When the trigger for 5GS Bridge information available is armed, then the SMF may initiate the SM Policy Association Modification as described in clause 4.16.5.1.
+20. When the trigger for 5GS Bridge/Router information available is armed, then the SMF may initiate the SM Policy Association Modification as described in clause 4.16.5.1.

-If the UE has indicated support of transferring Port Management Information Containers, then SMF informs PCF that 5GS Bridge information is available.
-SMF provides the 5GS Bridge information (e.g. 5GS user-plane Node ID, port number of the DS-TT port, MAC address of the DS-TT Ethernet port for Ethernet PDU Session type, UE IP address for IP PDU Session type and UE-DS-TT Residence Time (if available) as provided by the UE) to PCF.
+If the UE has indicated support of transferring Port Management Information Containers, or SMF local configuration for the given DNN, S-NSSAI indicates support for deterministic networking, then SMF informs PCF that 5GS Bridge/Router information is available.
+SMF provides the 5GS Bridge/Router information (e.g. 5GS user-plane Node ID, port number, MAC address of the DS-TT Ethernet port for Ethernet PDU Session type, UE IP address for IP PDU Session type and UE-DS-TT Residence Time (if available) as provided by the UE) to PCF.
+In case of deterministic networking, the SMF also provides the prefix length, MTU size, interface type, and in the case of framed routes or IPv6 prefix delegation, additional (IP address, prefix length) pairs used by the PDU Session.
 If SMF received a Port Management Information Container from either the UE or the UPF, then SMF provides the Port Management Information Container and port number of the related port to the PCF as described in clause 5.28.3.2 of TS 23.501 [2].
-If SMF received a Port Management Information Container from the UPF, then SMF provides the Port Management Information Container to the PCF as described in clause 5.28.3.2 of TS 23.501 [2].

 To support IEEE TSN, the TSN AF calculates the bridge delay for each port pair, i.e. composed of DS-TT Ethernet port and NW-TT Ethernet port, using the UE-DS-TT Residence Time for all NW-TT Ethernet port(s) serving the 5GS Bridge indicated by the 5GS user-plane Node ID.
 Additionally, the TSN AF determines the 5GS bridge delay for port pair composed of two DS-TT ports connecting to the same 5GS Bridge as sum of bridge delays related to PDU Sessions of the two DS-TT ports.